About This Material

 - File an appeal.
 You have the right to a fair hearing by someone who was not in on the first decision.

 - You have 5 working days after you get a written decision to appeal.
-The town office should have a form for you to do this, or else you must write a letter saying you are appealing the decision.
+If you don’t get a written decision, you should appeal within 10 working days of your application.
+The town office should have a form for you to do this, or you can write a letter saying you are appealing the decision or the town’s failure to give you a decision, which acts like a denial.

 - Your appeal must be in writing.